SIDN/rollover-mon/README.md

 **Details**

 With the option '--details', a more detailed output can be produced.
+Its output depends on the chosen option:

+- propdelay' and 'pubdelay' options
-It shows per query interval, how many resolvers or authoritative name servers (in %) see which key.
+Shows per query interval, how many resolvers or authoritative name servers (in %) see which key.

-For now, this option is only availabe for the 'propdelay' and 'pubdelay' options.
+- 'trustchain' option
+Does not generate an output but generates a time series of the state of the measured resolvers across and stores it as a CSV.
+The CSV is stored in the location defined in the _[OUTPUT]_ --> _csv_path_ parameter defined in _config.ini_.
+Every time the command is run, a new CSV is created and the old one is overwritten.

+Additionally, the time series is plotted as a PDF.
+The PDF is stored in the location defined in the _[OUTPUT]_ --> _plot_path_ parameter defined in _config.ini_.
+Every time the command is run, a new PDF is created and the old one is overwritten.